Youngest black councilman sworn into Cairo City Council

 CAIRO, IL — It was a historic day for the Cairo, Illinois community.
 The youngest black man in the council's history was sworn in on Monday.

-This is amid the city's struggles with things like housing insecurity and economic hardships.
+This is amid the city's struggles with housing insecurity and economic hardships.

 But the city is taking steps toward growth with a new grocery store and a marijuana dispensary about to open.